Higic/Game-Club/README.md

 <br>
 Clicking on a game opens up the page where you can navigate over to either the reviews, lfg or forum page for that single game.
 Users will need to register and log in to the service if they wish to interact with most of the sites content, (e.g. Write forum posts, comment on posts, leave a review etc.).
 The written data is accessable to everyone but adding your own requires authentication.
 <br>
-When registering an account, if succesfull, the website informs of the registration and redirects to the login page.
+When registering an account, if successful, the website informs of the registration and redirects to the login page.
 Here you can log in with the newly created account.
 After that, you can create posts in the games reviews, lfgs or forums.
 <br>
 The profile contains a small bio that can be edited.
 As of this version it has no actual use other than a proof of concept.
 The bio updates to the database.

 ## Frameworks and Technologies
 This project uses the following frameworks and libraries:

 - React